voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 The optional
 :attr:`confidence <fiftyone.core.labels.Regression.confidence>` attribute can
-be used to store a score associated with the model prediction and can be visualized in the App or used by, e.g., when :ref:`evaluating regressions <evaluating-regressions>`.
+be used to store a score associated with the model prediction and can be visualized in the App or used, for example, when :ref:`evaluating regressions <evaluating-regressions>`.

 .. code-block:: python